danvk/aoc2024/README.md

 4 and 6 have unique last six bits that produce them.
 There are two 4s and one 6 in the input.

+… I couldn't get that to work.
+Instead I implemented the machine encoded by my input in Python, then did brute force search digit-by-digit.
+I don't think you can do one digit at a time since the last six digits matter.
+So I tried 8*8 possibilities and then allowed the top oct to vary on the next round.

 ## Day 18

 Easy application of search.
 I expected part 2 to be a time-based search (position X, Y becomes blocked at time T).
 This seems easier.